-From the Anatolian highlands to the Persian Gulf, a sprawling Near Eastern landscape between the rivers Euphrates and Tigris (hence "Mesopotamia") with an area of approximately 350,000 km².
-Today, the vast majority belongs to Iraq, smaller parts in the north and northwest are among Armenia.
+From the Anatolian highlands to the Persian Gulf, the expanse of the Near East landscape between the rivers Euphrates and Tigris (hence “Two-Stream Land”) with an area of around 350,000 km².
+Today the vast majority is part of Iraq, smaller parts in the north and northwest count Armenia.
 Lebanon.
-Syria and the Turkey, Located in the north Transcaucasia, which is associated with Mesopotamia as a possible source of cultured grapevine and wine culture applies.
-According to the latest research, however, the origin is said to lie in the adjacent Turkish southeast Anatolia (arrow).
-That's near the mountain Ararat in which loud Bible Noah landed and became the first wine grower.
-The first Wine but was probably derived from dates and especially mainly beer drinking.
-Presumably, beer is the oldest man-made alcoholic beverage before wine.
-In the 1st millennium BC In the 3rd century BC, wine was regularly drunk in this area by the higher class, a variety is referred to as the King's Potion.
-A found name "wine of the mountains" suggests that wine was probably mainly from the mountainous north (northern Iraq and northern Syria).
+Syria and the Turkey, In the north Transcaucasia that cultured with Mesopotamia as a possible origin grapevine and wine culture applies.
+However, according to the latest research, the origin is said to be in Turkey's south-east Anatolia bordering on the north (arrow).
+That is near the mountain Ararat, at which loud Bible Noah landed and became the first winegrower.
+The first Wine but was probably won from dates and above all beer drinking.
+Beer is probably the oldest man-made alcoholic beverage before wine.
+In the 1st millennium BC BC, wine was regularly drunk in this area by the higher strata, a variety is known as the "potion of the king".
+A found name "wine of the mountains" indicates that wine probably came mainly from the mountainous north (northern Iraq and northern Syria).